Youth Worker (Overnight Awake Shift)

 - Complete documentation -log book, contact notes, medication, Critical Incident reports etc.

 *** Prior to confirmation of employment all applicants must provide a current (dated within 3 months of hiring date) Criminal Record Check and Ministry Check.
 These checks can take up to 6 weeks to obtain, please ensure you prepare accordingly.

 As An Ideal Candidate You Possess

-• Valid Class 5 Driver’s Licence and clean driver’s abstract with personal car insurance (2 million in third party liability)
+- Must hold a valid Class 5 Driver’s Licence for at least 3 years (will accept 3 years with a GDL License) and clean driver’s abstract with personal car insurance (2 million in third party liability)

 What WJS Canada does

 In 2013, Spirit of our Youth became part of WJS Canada, the largest privately-owned national social services company in Canada.
 While operating autonomously, Spirit has full access to the extensive WJS Canada resources.
 Each day more than 600 dedicated WJS employees provide a wide range of proven and innovative services to more than 1300 people in three provinces.
 WJS serves many First Nation and Métis communities in British Columbia, Alberta and Ontario, emphasizing cultural competence and respect.